AdobeDocs/commerce-knowledge-base.en/help/overview.md

  <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-45168-seo-friendly-urls-not-generated-for-products-that-have-url-key-attributes-overridden-on-store-view-level.html?lang=en">ACSD-45168: SEO-friendly URLs not generated for products that have url_key attributes overridden:</a> The ACSD-45168 patch fixes the issue where SEO-friendly URLs are not generated for products that have url_key attributes overridden on the store-view level.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     </td>
     <td>New article </td>
     <td>Jan 6, 2023 </td>